WwZzz/easyFL/README.md

 │  ├─ analyzer.py                  //the class for analyzing and printing experimental results │  ├─ res_config.yml                  //hyperparameter file of analyzer.py
 │  ├─ run_config.yml                  //hyperparameter file of runner.py
-|  └─ runner.py                    //the class for generating experimental commands based on hyperparameter combinations and processor scheduling for all experimental commands
+|  └─ runner.py                    //the class for generating experimental commands based on hyperparameter combinations and processor scheduling for all experimental
-├─ fedtask
-│  ├─ B-mnist_classification_P-dir0.10_N-100_S-0 //a fedtask
-│  │  ├─ record							//the directionary of the running result │  |  └─ data.json						//the splitted federated dataset (fedtask)
-|  └─ ...
 ├─ system_simulator                     //system heterogeneity simulation module
 │  ├─ base.py							//the base class for simulate system heterogeneity │  ├─ default_simulator.py				//the default class for simulate system heterogeneity